actions/add-to-project/README.md

 > **NOTE:** This Action (currently) only supports auto-adding Issues/Pull Requests to a Project which lives in the same organization as your target Repository.

 > **NOTE:** This action no longer uses the deprecated ProjectNext API.
-If you are looking for the old version of that action, please check `project_next` branch.
+If you are looking for the old version of that action, use version [v0.0.3](https://github.com/actions/add-to-project/releases/tag/v0.0.3).

 ## Usage